Horange321/MagiskOnAvd/README.md

 6. Start avd again, and you can find magisk now

 # License
-Of course same to Official Magisk \
+Of course same as Official Magisk \
 **GPL-3**